 The museum features four floors, more than 20 exhibition areas, and a store showcasing some of Arizona’s finest products.

-The Museum Store is on the first floor rotunda next to the main entrance.
-The store features a unique selection of merchandise inspired by state owned collections, capitol exhibits and architecture.
+First floor in the North Wing - The store features a unique selection of merchandise inspired by state owned collections, capitol exhibits and architecture.
 Entertaining and educational gifts include books, jewelry and unique custom-designed products.
 Merchandise from the AZCM Store may be purchased online at www.azcapitolgifts.com.

 Directions & Parking